armory/documentation/docs/2. user guide/deploying.md

 ## Deployment strategies

-### Red/Black aka Blue/Green
+### Red/Black (also known as Blue/Green)

 This strategy will deploy a fresh server group and add it to the load balancer.
-The older server group will then be disabled.
+The older server group will then be disabled but still be available for internal use.

 https://cl.ly/3y2G270F1q0b

 When you configure this stragey you can choose to scale down the old server group.
-You can always scale it back up if you need it for a roll back.
+You can always scale it back up if you need it for a rollback.
 Also, you can choose how many old server groups to leave in the cluster.

 ### Highlander